11 Java Fundamentals | Nested Loops in Java | By Dummy for Dummies

 }

-This is simple one loop, now let's write a loop for the performance, i.e. in each performance monkey have to jump into the ring 5 times, so we will replace the performance line of code with a loop:
+This is a simple one loop.
+Now let's write a loop for the performance, i.e., in each performance the monkey has to jump into the ring 5 times, so we will replace the performance line of code with a loop:

 public class Main {